 - Visual & Performing Arts (VP)

-Consult the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) Office of Student and Alumni Affairs website to find equivalency guides for college and university coursework that are commonly transferred to our College.
-On this site, you can also complete an online self-service prerequisite worksheet. http://www.cphs.wayne.edu/program/Transcriptguide.php
+Consult the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) Office of Student Affairs website to find equivalency guides for college and university coursework that are commonly transferred to our College.
+If you have questions about whether your prerequisite coursework meets the WSU PharmD requirements, check out our online equivalency guides.
+On this site, you can also complete an online self-service prerequisite worksheet.

 Email any questions regarding prerequisite coursework to advisors at email@example.com.

 - Applicant must have a Pharmacy College Admissions Test (PCAT) testing date no later than the year prior to admission.
-For example, if applying for the Fall 2014 entering class, an applicant must have a PCAT score no later than the final test date in 2013.
+For example, if applying for the Fall 2016 entering class, an applicant must have a PCAT score no later than the final test date in 2015.
+This year, the final test date accepted is November 6, 2015.

 - Please note that if you take the PCAT exam more than once, testing scores from the most recent examination date will be considered for admission, not necessarily the test with the highest scores.
 Also, only scores from one testing date will be considered.
 For example, we will not consider a verbal score from one exam, a quantitative score from another exam, and a chemistry score from yet another.
 All scores must be from the same exam.